Ocean Grove Sewerage Authority

 “New Sewer Unit” shall mean any unit, residential or commercial, being established as the result of construction upon any parcel not previously assessed for sewer construction within the municipal “sewer collection system”, or “sewer units” created on any parcel as the result of the major or minor subdivision, variance or site plan approval which expanded the permitted use as established at the time of the original sewer construction assessment.

-Other Than Residential User” shall mean all users and connections other than defined as “residential user”, including but not limited to, business, commercial, industrial, restaurants, taverns, theaters, camps, churches, schools, hospitals, boarding homes, nursing homes, etc.
+Other Than Residential User” shall mean all users and connections other than defined as “residential user”, including but not limited to, business, commercial, industrial, restaurants, taverns, theaters, camps, churches, schools, hospitals, nursing homes, etc.

 “Person” shall mean any individual, firm, company, association, society, corporation or group.